B. P. Schulberg: Biography

-Schulberg used his background in publicity to create some of the biggest phrases and slogans in film.
-For instance, he credited Mary Pickford as "America's Sweetheart," and made the slogans "Famous Players in Famous Plays" and "If it's a Paramount Picture, it's the best show in town."
+Schulberg used his background in publicity to create some of the best-known phrases and slogans in film.
+He dubbed Mary Pickford "America's Sweetheart," and came up with the slogans "Famous Players in Famous Plays" and "If it's a Paramount Picture, it's the best show in town."
 During his time at Paramount, he also helped to launch the careers of Cary Grant, Ernst Lubitsch, Emil Jannings, Maurice Chevalier, Marlene Dietrich and Shirley Temple.

 In an era when the film industry was filled with conservative studio executives, B. P. Schulberg was a "New Deal" liberal, described by Moving Pictures magazine as "a political liberal in the reactionary world of Mayer and Hearst."
+The high-flying executive was also known as a major high-stakes poker player, especially in games regularly held at Buster Keaton's mansion, where once, in a game with fellow movie exec Joseph Schenck, Schulberg raked in $48,000.

 In 1931, Paramount top-star Clara Bow left the studio, and within a year Schulberg was "squeezed out" and went back to independent film-production.
 In 1937, Paramount stopped distributing his films and he remained out of the business until 1940 when he began producing for Columbia Pictures.
 He produced six films for Columbia in three years.

 In 1950, after feeling forgotten and underappreciated by Hollywood, he unsuccessfully offered his services in the film trade papers.
 He suffered a stroke the same year and retired permanently.
 Schulberg died at his home in Key Biscayne, Florida, on February 25, 1957.
 His son Budd stated in 1981 "I completely supported him for the last five years of his life".